si-meone/DiskSpaceInformer/README.md

 via
 java -jar jar/DiskSpaceInformer.jar

-or download the source and jar it up yourself
+or download the source and compile it up yourself using javac in the src folder

 To jar up
 =========